FilipStudeny/E-shop---NET/README.md

 - Implementation of PayPaypal and other services..
 - Email client intergation, users will be able to receive emails for password change etc...
 - System for localisation and currency
+- Rewrite for clean code
+- Removal of spaghetti code

 ### Images